solodev/cloud-documentation/src/infrastructure/deployments/index.md

 Deployments are ideal for high-availability server instances and managing single-tenant applications.
 Deployments allow you to launch a wide variety of applications with EC2 instances, load balancers, and autoscaling.

-Manage deployments through the cards showing which also displays status.
+Manage deployments through the cards showing which also display status.
 Click on each card to open the deployment directly.

 Click the provider dropdown to filter by provider.